armanriazi/nestjs-microservice-projects/bookrent-nats/bookrent-nats/README.md

 # Monorepo

 Config file for subprojects to build independent of the other projects or monorepo building.
-Before building with monorepo, we must build sub projects independents based on the follow configuration.
+Before building with Monorepo, we must build sub-projects independently based on the following configuration.

 ```json
 {